cmprsk/valkyrie/_posts/2016-06-14-Retrospective-analysis.md

 ![Survival of patients with DIPG]({{site.github.url}}/figure/source/2016-06-14-Cálculos-da-análise-retrospectiva/Sobrevida-1.png?raw=True)

 Patients diagnosed with DIPG in our service between 2000 and 2013.
 Graph shows survival probability estimate, Kaplan-Meier estimate method, R programming language, package *survival*.
-Package *RCurl* was additionally used to fecth data from a [.csv]({{ site.url }}/_data/dipg.csv) file in github repository.
+Package *RCurl* was additionally used to fecth data from a [.csv][csv] file in github repository.
 Graph also shows 95% confidence interval.
 This is the overall survival and 12-month survival summary: